 Welcome to Christmas Island, the wildlife paradise right on mainland Australia’s doorstep that many have heard of yet few have visited.

-Located just South of Indonesia, your Christmas Island holiday destination is just a short flight from Perth.
+Located ajust South of Indonesia, Christmas Island is just a short flight from Perth.
 With dense jungles, beautiful sandy beaches and crystalline blue waters, Christmas Island is a tropical paradise.
 The most famous of Christmas Island’s tourist attractions is the unique annual red crab migration which occurs every year between the months of October and January.
 Truly a sight to behold, millions of these crabs make their way from the depths of the jungle down to the ocean to spawn, creating a spectacle that is rightfully one of nature’s greatest events.

 As well as the annual crab migration, there are plenty of opportunities to spot unique wildlife all year round.
-A haven for bird-watchers, Christmas Island has an abundance of lookouts perfect to spot frigatebirds, boobies and the golden bosun, amongst others.
+A haven for bird-watchers, Christmas Island has an abundance of lookouts perfect to spot frigate birds, boobies and the golden bosun, amongst others.

 Down in the crystal clear waters that offer comfortable year-round temperatures of 27⁰C, things get even more spectacular with brightly coloured fish darting amongst the pristine coral reefs.
 Snorkelling and scuba diving is breath-taking at any time of the year, and spinner dolphins and even whale sharks can be spotted between November and April.